IOCoin/DIONS/README.md

 * Enhanced API allowing registration of aliases and associated data, aliases may be kept encrypted or public.
 Aliases, encrypted or public may send and receive.
-* New API includes a messaging layer for encrypted communications in addition to plain text messaging.
+* New API includes a messaging layer for encrypted communications, 1MB data upload, download, transfer in addition to plain text messaging.
 Encryption uses AES 256 encryption together with RSA encryption (4096).
 * 2014 Fair Launch via X11 PoW/PoS